softwaresaved/distance-consultancy/DeveloperExperienceReviewBuildRelease.md

 Introduction
 ------------

 Additional recommendations for [Developer Experience Review](./DeveloperExperienceReview.md).
 These arose when exploring the Distance VM to understand how to build and release a minor version of Distance for Windows.
-These activities are documented in [How to release a minor version of Distance for Windows](./developer/ReleaseMinor.md) and its related pages.
+These activities are documented in [How to release a minor version of Distance for Windows](http://softwaresaved.github.io/distance-consultancy/develop/ReleaseMinor.html).

 Automate build, copy and replace tasks
 --------------------------------------